On fairness of multi-center allocation problems: Relation to queuewise rationality

 By Lemma~\ref{lemma:pfqr}, we know that \emph{procedural fairness} is mathematically stronger than \emph{queuewise rationality}.
 However, their economics interpretations are distinct: \emph{procedural fairness} is a fairness property based on agents' trading opportunities, \emph{queuewise rationality} is a voluntary participation condition.

-Next, we show that our other fairness properties, \emph{internal fairness} and \emph{external fairness} are logically unrelated to \emph{queuewise rationality}.\footnote{By the definitions, one can see that \emph{weak internal fairness} is implied by \emph{queuewise rationality}.} To illustrate this, we provide three examples below, each satisfying two of the properties but violating the third.
+Next, we show that our other fairness properties, \emph{internal fairness} and \emph{external fairness} are logically unrelated to \emph{queuewise rationality}.
+To illustrate this, we provide three examples below, each satisfying two of the properties but violating the third.

 For simplicity, we focus on the case in which $C=\{c,c'\}$, $N_c=\{1\}$, $O_c=\{o_1\}$, $N_{c'}=\{2,3\}$, $O_{c'}=\{o_2,o_3\}$, and $\succ_{c'}:2,3$.

 \begin{example}[Serial-QR mechanism]\ \\ We adapt so-called Multiple-Serial-IR mechanisms introduced by \citet{biro2021}.